BhaargavRathor/AQI-Aware-Pattern-Recognition-System/README.md

 The agent simulates respiratory symptom analysis and explains how AQI trends may contribute to symptom flare-ups using delayed temporal reasoning.

+#HOW TO USE THE DEMO WEBPAGE
+1.We upload the file synthetic_city_3000_rows.csv file
+It contains the data for Delhi as demo.

 ## Key Features